GhunchasWbl/fabricdaa-repo/README.md

-# Ghunchas Work-Based Learning UK
+# Ghunchas

-Ghunchas Work-Based Learning UK delivers end-to-end technology services, specializing in Azure Data, AI & Security Solutions, Odoo ERP Implementation, and Work-Based Learning & Certifications.
+Ghunchas delivers end-to-end technology services, specializing in Azure Data, AI & Security Solutions, Odoo ERP Implementation, and Work-Based Learning & Certifications.
 With 25+ years of experience, we help businesses grow through innovation and expert guidance.

 ## Our Services